WanjohiChristopher/Common-Linux-Unix-Shell-Commmands-Bash-Scripting/README.md

 ```
 Filters -transforms input data into output data

-         -wc,cat,more,head,sort and also can be chained together.
+       -wc,cat,more,head,sort,grep and also can be chained together.

 Pipe - denoted by |

      -used for chaining filter commands
      -```command1|command2```

-     -output of the first cmd is input of the second command.
+     -output of the first cmd is input of the second command
      -basically pipe means pipeline

          ``` ls | sort -r represnts reverse sorting```